dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/user-guide/index.md

 To use the SDK, we first include the following packages:

-1. `dynamsoft-camera-enhancer`: required, it provides the camera related functionalities used in this guide.
+1. `dynamsoft-camera-enhancer`: Required, it provides the camera related functionalities used in this guide.
-2. `dynamsoft-core`: required, it includes basic classes, interfaces, and enumerations that are shared between all Dynamsoft SDKs.
+2. `dynamsoft-core`: Required, it includes basic classes, interfaces, and enumerations that are shared between all Dynamsoft SDKs.
+3. `dynamsoft-license`: Optional, if you wish to utilize advanced features such as auto-zoom, enhanced focus, and tap-to-focus, you will need to include it.

 #### Use a CDN